Euclid: Early Release Observations -- The extended stellar component of the IC10 dwarf galaxy: Data reduction and photometry

 \subsection{Point source photometry}

-Photometry was performed with the \texttt{DAOPHOT} package \citep{Stetson1987} in the \texttt{IRAF} environment.\footnote{\texttt{IRAF} is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.} Given our focus on the extended low stellar density component of IC\,10, aperture photometry is well suited to our goals, offering performance comparable to PSF-fitting methods in this regime.
+Photometry was performed with the \texttt{DAOPHOT} package \citep{Stetson1987} in the \texttt{IRAF} environment.\footnote{\texttt{IRAF} is distributed by the National Optical Astronomy Observatory, which is operated by the Association of Universities for Research in Astronomy, Inc., under cooperative agreement with the National Science Foundation.} Given our focus on the extended low stellar density component of IC\,10, aperture photometry is well suited to our goals, offering a level of performance comparable to PSF-fitting methods in this regime.

-We detected sources by running the DAOFIND routine independently in each of the four \Euclid photometric bands, adopting a threshold of 3 times the average background standard deviation $\sigma_{\mathrm{bg}}$ derived from several 20\,pixel$\times$20\,pixel external regions devoid of stars.
-For each band, aperture photometry was performed at the position of the detected sources with the PHOT task adopting an aperture of 1.5 pixels in radius, corresponding to \ang{;;0.15} and \ang{;;0.45} in VIS and NISP, respectively (i.e., corresponding roughly to the PSF FWHM).
+We detected sources by running the \texttt{DAOFIND} routine independently in each stack of the four \Euclid photometric bands, adopting a threshold of three times the average background standard deviation, $\sigma_{\mathrm{bg}}$, derived from several 20\,pixel$\times$20\,pixel external regions devoid of stars.
+For each band, aperture photometry was performed at the position of the detected sources with the \texttt{PHOT} task, adopting an aperture of 1.5 pixels in radius, corresponding to \ang{;;0.15} and \ang{;;0.45} in VIS and NISP, respectively (i.e. corresponding roughly to the PSF FWHM).
 The local background was computed within an annulus of 15--20 pixel radius centred on each source.
-For VIS, we also computed photometry in a larger aperture of 2 pixel radius to allow for removal of saturated stars and extended sources, as detailed below.
-Aperture corrections from 1.5 pixel radius to larger apertures of 3\arcsecond\ for VIS and 9\arcsecond\ for the NISP images, totalling about 20 times the PSFs' FWHM and capturing $\gtrsim$\,98\% of the total PSF flux \citepalias{EROData}, were computed selecting the brightest unsaturated, most isolated stars, and subtracting nearby neighbours through a PSF model derived for each band with the DAOPHOT PSF task (see Appendix~\ref{sc:artificial} for more details on the PSF model assumptions).
-The derived aperture corrections are $-0.56\pm0.02$, $-0.32\pm0.05$, $-0.34\pm0.05$, and $-0.46\pm0.05$\,mag in \IE, \YE, \JE and \HE, respectively.
-Finally, the magnitudes were calibrated applying the zero points of \citetalias{EROData}.
+For VIS, we also computed photometry in a larger aperture of 2 pixel radius to allow for the removal of saturated stars and extended sources, as detailed below.
+The aperture corrections involved raising a 1.5 pixel radius to larger apertures of 3\arcsecond\ for VIS and 9\arcsecond\ for the NISP images, totalling about 20 times the PSF FWHM and capturing $\gtrsim$\,98\% of the total PSF flux \citepalias{EROData}.
+These corrections were computed by selecting the brightest unsaturated, most isolated stars and then subtracting nearby neighbours through a PSF model derived for each band with the \texttt{DAOPHOT PSF} task (see Appendix~\ref{sc:artificial} for more details on the PSF model assumptions).
+The derived aperture corrections are $-0.56\pm0.02$, $-0.32\pm0.05$, $-0.34\pm0.05$, and $-0.46\pm0.05$\,mag in \IE, \YE, \JE, and \HE, respectively.
+Finally, the magnitudes were calibrated by applying the zero points of \citetalias{EROData}.